The Power of Two Choices for Random Walks: Computing Optimal Choice Strategies

-\begin{theorem} For any graph $G$ and any $S \subset V$, a solution to $\mathtt{Hit}\left(G,x,S\right) $ for every $x\in V\setminus S$ can be computed in time $\poly(n)$. \end{theorem} \begin{proof} Contract $S$ to a single vertex $v$ to obtain a multigraph $F$; where a vertex $x$ has more than one edge to $S$ in $G$, retain multiple edges between $x$ and $v$ in $F$.
+We now show how one can now use this linear program to determine the hitting times. {Theorem \ref{hitexact}} \begin{thm:hitexact} For any graph $G$ and any $S \subset V$, a solution to $\mathtt{Hit}\left(G,x,S\right) $ for every $x\in V\setminus S$ can be computed in time $\poly(n)$. \end{thm:hitexact} \begin{proof} Contract $S$ to a single vertex $v$ to obtain a multigraph $F$; where a vertex $x$ has more than one edge to $S$ in $G$, retain multiple edges between $x$ and $v$ in $F$.
 Note that $F$ has at most $n$ vertices and at most $\binom n2$ edges.
 Provided that the CRW on $G$ has not yet reached $S$, there is a natural correspondence between strategies on $G$ and $F$ with the same transition probabilities, and it follows that $\Htwo xS$ for $G$ and $\Htwo xv$ for $F$ are equal for any $x\in V(G)\setminus S$.
 We compute an optimal strategy to $\mathtt{Stat}(F,\{v\})$ to within an additive error of $\eps:=n^{-10n^2}$; note that $\log(1/\eps)=o(n^3)$ and so this may be done in time $\poly(n)$ by Theorem \ref{progstat}.
 Applying Lemma \ref{approx-strat} to $F$ and Lemma \ref{approlem} to $G$, using the equality of corresponding hitting times, implies that this strategy has $\axyz xyz>1/2$ whenever $\Htwo yv<\Htwo zv$, and so rounding each of the probabilities $\axyz xyz$ to the nearest integer gives an optimal strategy (on $F$) for every $x$, which may easily be converted to an optimal strategy for $G$. \end{proof}